fbpx

 There are also different types of loan programs to choose from, including FHA, VA, USDA, and Conventional.

 Is it cash out and preserving your equity?
-Is it lowering your overall monthly payments?
+Is it lowering your monthly payments?
 Is it saving the most money over the life of your loan?

 Looking at a refinance loan may get you excited, but it doesn't mean switching loans is worthwhile.
 Figure out the break-even point.